 - Mediterranean Basmati Rice with Lemon and Dill

 - Duchess Potato Casserole Recipe

 - Lyonnaise Potatoes (Fried Potatoes and Onions)

 Any long grain, uncooked rice will do.
 I used Carolina plain white rice, but I've made it with Jasmine rice and it worked well.
 A medium grain rice like arborio rice would also work.
 I have not made the dish with brown rice, but as long as you made adjustments in total time to cook and liquid (per package instructions on your brown rice) you should still achieve a creamy texture in your parmesan rice.

-Milk adds a creamy consistency to the dish, but doesn’t add the flavor or complexity that the broth brings to the party.
-I do recommend using a bit of both.
-Together, they create an amazing flavor your whole family will enjoy.
-If using only milk, you’ll need to add at least 1 teaspoon of sea salt to the mixture as it comes to a boil, then taste and adjust seasoning once the rice is cooked
+Milk adds a creamy consistency to the dish, but doesn't add the flavor or complexity that the broth brings to the party.
+If using only milk, you'll need to add at least 1 teaspoon of sea salt to the mixture as it comes to a boil, then taste and adjust seasoning once the rice is cooked

 Finely diced yellow onion and a couple of grated garlic cloves would add more flavor to the dish - just saute in the pan with butter, and add rice, stock, milk and pepper once they are softened.
 If you're out of parsley, fresh basil would add a beautiful, floral flavor.

 Absolutely.
 Many cultures around the world uses milk to cook rice recipes.